 Oh, yeah.

-Um quick, uh, you played some comments by uh Mr. Obama before, and uh they got me a little confused.
+Real quick, you played some comments by Mr. Obama before, and they got me a little confused.

 Is that right?

-The the question I'm gonna set it up so you know the question, the first time it was asked was during the Democrat debate on uh MSNBC in South Carolina, and the question from Brian Williams, God forbid, God forbid, God forbid, he said, if as we are sitting here tonight in this debate, uh two American cities are attacked with nuclear weapons, and we know without a shot of a doubt it's al Qaeda, what would you do?
+And the question from Brian Williams: God forbid, God forbid, God forbid, he said, if as we are sitting here tonight in this debate, two American cities are attacked with nuclear weapons, and we know without a shadow of a doubt it's Al-Qaeda, what would you do?

 That was the question.